kernelci/kernelci-pipeline/doc/developer-documentation.md

 ```

 The `<tree-name>` will be used in the other sections to refer to the newly added tree.

 After adding a `trees` entry, we need to define build and test configurations for it.
-In the same [configuration](https://github.com/kernelci/kernelci-pipeline/blob/main/config/pipeline.yaml) file, `jobs` section is there to specify them. `ChromeOS` specific job definitions are located in [config/jobs-chromeos.yaml](https://github.com/kernelci/kernelci-pipeline/blob/main/config/jobs-chromeos.yaml) file.
+In the same [jobs](https://github.com/kernelci/kernelci-pipeline/blob/main/config/jobs.yaml) cofiguration file, the `jobs` section is there to specify them. `ChromeOS` specific job definitions are located in [config/jobs-chromeos.yaml](https://github.com/kernelci/kernelci-pipeline/blob/main/config/jobs-chromeos.yaml) file.
 Depending upon the type of the job such as build or test job, different parameters are specified:

 For instance,
 ```yaml